NathanWoo/NathanWoo/README.md

 ![banner](img/Banner.gif)
 ### Hi there 👋
-I'm Nathan, a first-year master student studying __Computer Science__ at Columbia University.
-I am interested in Human and Computer Interaction and Accessibly.
-I earn my Bachelor degree in CS at UCSB, where I have participated in Eearly Research Scholar Program and studied how Virtual Reality could be used to facilitate peoples’ understanding on Environmental Science data.
-Checkout our group’s result [here]( https://drive.google.com/file/d/1hlMwbA6lATyMzwldB56foJHeYWUVL4B2/view).
+Hi, I'm Nathan, a recent graduate of the __Computer Science__ program at Columbia University.
+I'm actively seeking a Software Engineering job, as my previous job offer was affected by the tech lay-off that occurred in 2022.

+What motivates me is my deep-seated passion for developing technologies that can truly make a positive impact on people's lives.
+This drive was ignited during my time as an undergraduate student at UCSB, where I participated in the Early Research Scholar Program.
+Through this program, I delved into the exciting realm of Virtual Reality and explored its potential applications in Environmental Science data analysis.
+I was fascinated by how this emerging technology could enhance people's understanding of complex scientific concepts and inspire them to take action in protecting our planet.

+I also had the privilege of conducting research on VR's potential in improving the quality of life for visually impaired individuals.
+This experience opened my eyes to the power of technology in promoting accessibility and inclusivity, and reinforced my belief in the transformative potential of software engineering.

+Checkout our group’s result [here](https://drive.google.com/file/d/1hlMwbA6lATyMzwldB56foJHeYWUVL4B2/view).

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nathanwoo&layout=compact)
 ![Nathan's github stats](https://github-readme-stats.vercel.app/api?username=nathanwoo&count_private=true)